• Skip to primary navigation

 Booking hotels, making itineraries, and finding places to go to are sometimes done by the agents already.
 So the client only needs to pay and show up.

-But there are discussions needed to take place prior to bookings.
+But there are discussions that need to take place prior to bookings.
 The travel agents must know the budget of the client, what are the travel dates, what’s their preferred transportation, etc.

 All of these tasks will help the agents craft an itinerary that’s in line with the client’s expectations.